vitalivolchenkodp2409/distribution-form-1/readme.md

 3. In opened file, replace all instances of "poster.projectoblio.com" or "distribution.projectoblio.com" with your domain name.

+## Post-Installation Modifications
-### Adding OAuth2.0 token
+### Adding OAuth2.0 tokens for the API
 1. Create an account called admin@projectoblio.com.

 2. Assign it "Advanced" type account.

-3. You will now be able to add OAuth2.0 priviledges.
+3. You will now be able to add OAuth2.0 priviledges at the bottom of the left sidebar.

 ### Adding Google Auth login, recaptcha tokens, Twilio APIs...
 1. Check the ./laravel/.env file for Google Auth and Recaptcha tokens